UST Growling Tigers basketball: 2000s

 The departure of key players caused the Growling Tigers to miss the Final Four for the first time in 2001 since the implementation of its format in 1993.
-Ortiguerra had already turned professional, while Baguio and Lao were all dropped from the roster due to academic deficiencies.
-They started the season on a 4-game losing streak and ended the first round in a tie with UP at sixth place with a 2–5 record.
-The Tigers' back-to-back wins over Adamson and the front-running Ateneo to start the second round gave the team a resurgence at the Final Four, but went on to lose crucial games against NU, La Salle and FEU.
+Ortiguerra had already turned professional, while Baguio and Lao were dropped from the roster due to academic deficiencies.
+They started the season on a four-game losing streak and ended the first round in a tie with UP at sixth place with a 2–5 record.
+The Tigers' back-to-back wins over Adamson and the front-running Ateneo to start the second round gave the team a resurgence at the Final Four, but they went on to lose crucial games against NU, La Salle and FEU.
 They ended the season at sixth place with 6 wins and 8 losses, topped by a 76–72 win over UE.
 Warren de Guzman was selected to the All-rookie team at the awarding ceremonies.

-With Cyrus Baguio back in the lineup for the 2002 season, the Growling Tigers also made it back to the Final Four.
-UST qualified to the semifinals despite losing to the #2 seed UE on the last game of the eliminations to finish at fourth place with an 8–6 record.
+With Cyrus Baguio back in the lineup for the 2002 season, the Growling Tigers also returned to the Final Four.
+UST qualified to the semifinals despite losing to the second-seeded UE on the last game of the eliminations to finish at fourth place with an 8–6 record.
 They lost to La Salle once again in the Final Four, but the season for the Tigers had been promising after finishing as runners-up in the Ambrosio Padilla Cup in the summer and as semifinalists in the Father Martin Cup.
 They also qualified to participate in the Collegiate Champions League in the postseason.

-Aric del Rosario stepped down as head coach at the end of the 2003 season after the Growling Tigers finished in a tie for fifth place with a 5–9 record.
-They won their last game of the eliminations over UP in overtime, 92–89.
+Aric del Rosario stepped down as head coach at the end of the 2003 season after the Growling Tigers ended up in a tie for fifth place with a 5–9 record.
+They won their last game of the eliminations over UP in overtime, at 92–89.